niuus/Snes9xRX/README.txt

 you're playing with the .cht extension.
 An example would be if you have a ROM called "Super Mario World.smc" you would need to name your .cht file to "Super Mario World.cht".
-You can find a link to a massive collection of Super NES cheat codes in the Links section (below).
+You can find a link to a massive collection of Super NES cheat codes in the Links section below.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                              TURBO MODE  |